- The Learning Environment

 Environmental designers plan and develop physical environments with which people interact every day.
 Direct, tangible engagement with the environment – whether it be neighborhoods, communities, urban streetscapes, or citizen activists – is fundamental to the aspiring environmental designer.
 University at Buffalo Environmental Design is distinctive by engaging our students in the dynamic binational Buffalo-Niagara region.
 In Environmental Design, students become involved with municipal governments and neighborhood groups, urban and rural environments, citizens and leaders, and the challenges they face: both complex problems and creative opportunities.
-This is done through in-class exercises, site visits, field work, internships and independent study, capstone courses, and through Environmental Design studio workshops.
+This is done through in-class exercises, site visits, field work, directed research, capstone courses, and through Environmental Design studio workshops.
 Through Environmental Design, we prepare students for careers in which they can make positive change in communities.

 About Our Facilities

 The School of Architecture and Planning's historic home in Hayes Hall reopened in 2016 after a $45 million restoration that has revived an iconic landmark for UB and created a flexible, dynamic learning environment for future architects, developers, environmental designers, preservationists, and urban planners.

 The Architecture and Planning Library, located in Abbot Hall, is one of ten libraries within the University at Buffalo.

 University at Buffalo School of Architecture and Planning IT Services comprise two sets of facilities: a central collection of laboratories and computing classrooms, and a collection of distributed facilities located in the graduate and undergraduate architecture and urban planning studios.